Floorp-Projects/Floorp/testing/perfdocs/generated/browsertime.rst

 ----------------------

 **WARNING**
- Raptor-Browsertime (i.e. ``./mach raptor --browsertime -t <TEST>``) is currently required to be ran first in order to acquire the Node-16 binary.
+ Raptor-Browsertime (i.e. ``./mach raptor -t <TEST>``) is currently required to be ran first in order to acquire the Node-16 binary.
 In general, it is also not recommended to use ``./mach browsertime`` for testing as it will be deprecated soon.

 Note that if you are running Raptor-Browsertime then it will get installed automatically and also update itself.
 Otherwise, you can run: